Here's everything we know about the September 18 right-wing rally in DC - KTVZ

 Additionally, Capitol Police said in a statement Monday that its board had “issued an emergency declaration, which will go into effect about the time of the demonstration and allow the Department to deputize outside law enforcement officers as United States Capitol Police Special Officers.”

-“We want to reassure everyone these are temporary measures to ensure everyone’s safety,” Capitol Police Chief Tom Manger said in the statement.
+“We want to reassure everyone these are temporary measures to ensure everyone’s safety,” Manger said in the statement.
 “We are extremely grateful for the support we continue to receive from the local community and our Congressional stakeholders as we carry out our critical mission.”

+TSA is also ramping up security at Ronald Reagan Washington National Airport, telling travelers to expect to see more security officers and K-9s at the airport over the weekend.

 What are lawmakers saying about the security preparations?